 INSIDER TIP: Step into the courtyard and watch the strange setting of busts all looking sideways.

 Another opportunity to see old music instruments (mainly Italian violins) and listen to Vivaldi’s music is the Museo della Musica in the San Maurizio church.
 Entrance is free, so you can easily pop in when you walk from San Marco to Accademia.

 Now it’s time to sit down and listen to Venetian baroque music.
-Log in to your Amazon Music Unlimited account (or take a free one-month trial if you don’t have one yet) or iTunes.
-Both will give you plenty of options to discover a wide variety of music.
+You can go to the Soundcloud page of Venice Music Project, or you can log in to your Amazon Music Unlimited account (or take a free one-month trial if you don’t have one yet).

 Enjoy your concert!